 In Portugal we learn all about the environmental and social sustainability aspects of cork.
 Time to get more creative with this remarkable natural material!

-Energy on El Hierro (ESP)
+Energy Storage (ESP)

 On the small and remote Spanish island El Hierro, we visit a world-leading renewable energy storage solution that combines wind- and hydropower!

-Spanish Solar Energy at Night (ESP)
+Solar Energy (ESP)

 In one hour enough solar energy reaches the Earth to provide energy for everyone for a year.
 But how will we harvest and store it?
 Spain has the solution.